SpecFlowOSS/SpecFlowWiki/Visual-Studio-Integration-Features.md

+The Visual Studio integration includes a number of features that make it easier to edit Gherkin files and navigate to and from bindings in Visual Studio.

+#Editing

 ## Gherking Syntax Highlighting
 Various default styles have been defined for the Gherkin syntax.
 You can customise these colours in Visual Studio's settings (**Tools | Options | Environment | Fonts and Colors**).
 The names of the corresponding **Display items** in the list begin with "Gherkin".